 To help prevent abuse of your brand in phishing attacks, G Suite follows the DMARC standard, which empowers domain owners to decide how Gmail and other participating email providers handle unauthenticated emails coming from your domain.
 By defining a policy, you can help protect users and your organization’s reputation.

-G Suite's fully integrated mobile device management (MDM) offers continuous system monitoring and alerts you to suspicious device activity.
-Administrators can enforce mobile policies, encrypt data on devices, lock lost or stolen mobile devices, and remotely wipe devices.
+G Suite's fully integrated endpoint management offers continuous system monitoring and alerts you to suspicious device activity.
+Administrators can enforce endpoint policies, encrypt data on devices, lock lost or stolen mobile devices, and remotely wipe devices.

 The security center for G Suite provides a single, comprehensive view into the security posture of your G Suite deployment.
 It brings together security analytics, best practice recommendations and integrated remediation that empower you to protect your organization’s data, devices and users.

 As part of our authentication controls, administrators get visibility and control into third-party applications leveraging OAuth for authentication and corporate data access.
 OAuth access can be disabled at a granular level, and vetted third-party apps can be whitelisted.

 To help administrators maintain control over sensitive data, we offer information rights management (IRM) in Drive.
 Administrators and users can disable downloading, printing, and copying of files from the advanced sharing menu, as well as set expiration dates on file access.